Español

 Basal and Squamous Cell Skin Cancer

 There is no sure way to prevent all basal and squamous cell skin cancers.
-Some risk factors such as your age, gender, race, and family history can’t be controlled.
+Some risk factors such as your age, sex, race, and family history can’t be controlled.
 But there are things you can do that could lower your risk of getting these and other skin cancers.

 The most important way to lower your risk of basal and squamous cell skin cancers is to limit your exposure to UV rays.
 Practice sun safety when you are outdoors.